alexwlchan/alexwlchan.net/src/_drafts/getting-credentials-for-an-assumed-iam-role.md

 ---

 In AWS, everybody has a user account, and you can give each user very granular permissions.
-For example, you might allow some users complete access to your S3 buckets, databases and EC2 instances.
-Other users just have read-only permissions.
+For example, you might allow some users complete access to your S3 buckets, databases and EC2 instances, while other users just have read-only permissions.
 Maybe you have another user who can only see billing information.
 These permissions are all managed by [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).

 Sometimes you want to give somebody temporary permissions that aren't part of their usual IAM profile -- maybe for an unusual operation, or to let them access resources in a different AWS account.
 The mechanism for managing this is an [*IAM role*](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 An IAM role is an identity with certain permissions and privileges that can be *assumed* by a user.
+When you assume a role, you get the associated permissions.

 For example, at work, the DNS entries for wellcomecollection.org are managed in a different AWS account to the one I usually work in -- but I can assume a role that lets me edit the DNS config.